azmok/autil_monolith/README.md

 I write short tutoial in '@Test/autil.test.php' to use this library. written mainly for novice PHP programmers into consideration.

-This library bind many duplicated, verbose functions up to relatively simple functions for daily use.
+This library make many duplicated, verbose built-in functions bind up to relatively simple functions for daily use.

 I convinced that PHP is very norvice-friendly.
-And as you learn more, and then using many features about OOP, FP, that has been gradually added as time passing makes learning PHP more interesting!
+And as you learn more, and then using many features about OOP or FP, that has been gradually added as time passing, makes learning PHP more interesting!

-I curretly has been implementing JavaScript-like OOP feature in PHP.
+I curretly has been implementing JavaScript-like OOP features in PHP.
 This is very interesting.